 Salivary gland tumors

-Salivary gland tumors are abnormal cells growing in the tubes (ducts) that drain the salivary glands or the gland itself.
+Salivary gland tumors are abnormal cells growing in the gland or in the tubes (ducts) that drain the salivary glands.

 Tumor - salivary duct